Icinga/icinga2/doc/3-monitoring-basics.md

       assign where service.name == "ping4"
     }

-### <a id="first-notification-delay"></a> First Notification Delay
+### <a id="notification-delay"></a> Notification Delay

 Sometimes the problem in question should not be notified when the notification is due (the object reaching the `HARD` state) but a defined time duration afterwards.
 In Icinga 2 you can use the `times` dictionary and set `begin = 15m` as key and value if you want to postpone the first notification for 15 minutes.
 Leave out the `end` key - if not set, Icinga 2 will not check against any end time for this notification.

     apply Notification "mail" to Service {
       import "generic-notification"